Cherokee Film Incentive

 25%

-*Tribal affiliation must be verified with documentation from the BIA or a federally recognized Tribe.
+*Tribal affiliation must be verified with documentation from the BIA or a federally recognized tribe.

 **Only wages paid for services rendered while “boots on the ground” within the boundaries of the Cherokee Nation are eligible.